 - Repeat for the remaining seven tie strips.

 - We left both ends of all ties raw.
 One end of each will be secured in the the seam of the bolster.
 For the other end, we simply used a drop of seam sealant.
 You could also make a tiny hem.
-It depends on how fussy your pet might be.
+It depends on how fussy your pet might be about their ties.

 - Find the two 15″ x 29″ fleece panels, the two 15″ x 22″ fleece panels and the corresponding four lining panels.